Warren Brown (politician)

 Warren Brown (August 11, 1836 – September 19, 1919) was an American politician, historian, gentleman farmer, businessman, and author from Hampton Falls, New Hampshire.

 Biography

 Early life

 Warren Brown was born in Hampton Falls, New Hampshire, the only child of John Berry and Sarah March Leavitt Brown.
 He was educated in the North School in Hampton Falls, the old Rockingham Academy in Hampton, and Phillips-Andover Academy in Andover, Massachusetts.

 Later life

 Brown married Sarah Gertrude Norris on January 1, 1867.
-Sarah was a native of Raymond and Dover, New Hampshire, and a daughter of Daniel L. Norris and Sophia (Osgood) Norris, born November 17, 1841.
-She was raised by her aunt Lavinia Osgood Meserve (Mrs. Samuel) in Lowell, Massachusetts, where she received her education.
-She subsequently moved to Hampton, where she taught in the public schools until her marriage.
+Sarah was a daughter of Daniel L. Norris and Sophia (Osgood) Norris, of Raymond, NH.
+She was born in Dover, NH on November 17, 1841.
+From the age of 10, Sarah was raised by her aunt Lavinia Osgood and uncle, Samuel Meserve in Lowell, Massachusetts, where she received her public-school education.
+She subsequently moved with the Meserves to Hampton, NH, where she taught in the public schools until her marriage.

 Warren and Sarah had five children: